 Why are assault charges dropped?

-1. Lack of sufficient evidence
+1. A lack of sufficient evidence

 A common reason for dropping assault charges is a lack of sufficient evidence.
 Every case will be different, but many assault cases are reliant on witnesses and statements to provide a basis for prosecuting the accused individual, whereby on an objective review of the evidence allows a prosecutor to conclude that there is a realistic prospect of a conviction if the evidence in those witness statements is believed.

 2. Withdrawn witness statements

-As many assault charges are based on witnesses and statements, if a witness withdraws their statements this can impact the value of evidence.
+As many assault charges are based on witnesses and statements.
+If a witness withdraws their statement, this can impact the value of evidence.
 However, the mere withdrawing of support by a complainant or witness is not the same as that witness or complainant saying that they have lied.

 Also, if a witness or complainant fails to turn up to court, charges can also be dropped, particularly where cases are reliant on victim statements to secure a conviction.

 Requesting a witness withdraws a statement for example could be seen to indicate a higher level of blame and show a lack of remorse, potentially increasing the potential severity of punishment.
-If there is any suggestion that a witness has been intimidated to withdraw their statement, it is very likely that the person/ people involved would be arrested and face further and more serious charges.
+If there is any suggestion that a witness has been intimidated to withdraw their statement, it is very likely that the person/ people involved would be arrested and face further, more serious charges.

 3. The decision to take the offence to court is not in victim’s interest